 Where can I see if my income qualifies for the SC Stay Plus program?

 The program is designed for people whose household income is at or below 80% of Area Median Income (AMI).
 Priority will be given to households with an income at or below 50% AMI.
 Click here to see AMI by county.

 Have trouble uploading documents to the application?
-Send them in via .
+Send them in via email in individual batches at firstname.lastname@example.org.
 Be sure to reference your application ID number.

 Are foreign passports an acceptable form of identification?

 What if my ID has expired?

 Identification forms that have expired after March 13, 2020, are still acceptable.

 I recently got denied, and I’m not sure why.
 What are my options?

 You can appeal your application decision by contacting the SC Stay Plus representative reviewing your case or by emailing us directly at email@example.com.

 I did not have all the required documents at the time of completing my application.
 Can I come back and upload them?